softworkz/emby-wiki/Library-items.md

 ### ProviderIds
 This is a dictionary of provider id's for an item - Tmdb, Tvdb, TvCom, etc.

+### RecursiveItemCount
+For folders, this indicates the number of items available, recursively.

 ### SeriesId, SeriesName
 These properties are applicable only to Episodes and Seasons.
 This will give you some basic information about the TV Series.